mui/material-ui/docs/data/joy/components/typography/typography.md

 });
 ```

-When using **TypeScript**, be sure to also remove the built-in typography tokens from the types.
+When using TypeScript, be sure to also remove the built-in typography tokens from the types.

 ```ts
 // in your theme or index file